jamesjnadeau/jamesjnadeau.com/static/_content/reference/git_local_ignore.md

-/*
+---
-Title: Local .gitignore
+title: Local .gitignore
-Description: A localized .gitignore file just for your local machine.
+description: A localized .gitignore file just for your local machine.
 */

 # Git Autocomplete